 - Represent you in court if we are unable to secure a fair settlement offer

-At William G. Kolodner P.A., we believe a strong attorney-client relationship can go a long way towards helping you win fair compensation.
+At William G. Kolodner Personal Injury Lawyers, we believe a strong attorney-client relationship can go a long way towards helping you win fair compensation.
 That is why we treat you like family and work closely with you to get the best possible outcome.
 Call our law firm in Baltimore, Maryland, today to schedule your free consultation and plan next steps.

 Overview of Maryland Construction Accidents